 You 100% have a right to sue.

-If a collector violates the Fair Debt Collection Practices Act, you have a right to sue that collector in addition to filing a complaint with the FTC, CFPB or your state Attorney General.
+If a collector violates the Fair Debt Collection Practices Act, you have a right to sue that collector in addition to filing a complaint with the Federal Trade Commission (FTC), Consumer Financial Protection Bureau (CFPB), or your state Attorney General.
 That’s exactly the kind of help you can get by completing the form anywhere in this section for Collector Harassment.

 The information below can help you understand what you can get from collector harassment suits and what you need to know if you think you have a case.
-If you have questions, call us or complete the form to the right to connect with the right services for your needs.
+If you have any questions, call us.

 What can you get from suing abusive collectors?